Digital Media Analytics: Social Media Research Plans

 - Produce a social media research plan.

-- Compare, contrast and relate variables to form predictive models.
+- Compare, contrast as well as relate variables to form predictive models.

 - Produce quantifiable data from social media.